dotnet/AspNetCore.Docs/docs/client-side/yeoman.rst

 The `ASPNET generator <https://www.npmjs.com/package/generator-aspnet>`_ creates ASP.NET 5, DNX projects that can be loaded into Visual Studio 2015 or run from the command line.
 The generator creates the following project types:

-- Empty Application: An application with minimal dependencies that outputs "hello world" to the browser.
+- Empty Application: An empty Web application with minimal dependencies.
-- Console Application: Another minimal application that outputs "hello world" to the console.
+- Console Application: A DNX-based console application.
 - Web Application: A complete MVC web application with a simple home page and examples for managing accounts and login.
-- Web API Application: An ASP.NET 5 web service with one controller.
+- Web API Application: A Web API built with MVC.
-- Nancy ASP.NET Application: A light-weight HTTP service with one module.
+- Nancy ASP.NET Application: A light-weight HTTP service with one module built using `Nancy <nancyfx.org>`_.
-- Class Library: Creates a DLL that can be referenced by other ASP.NET projects.
+- Class Library: A DNX-based class library.

 This walk-through demonstrates how to use Yeoman to generate an ASP.NET 5 web application.